1904 United States presidential election in Arkansas

 The 1904 United States presidential election in Arkansas took place on November 8, 1904.
 All contemporary 45 states were part of the 1904 United States presidential election.
 Voters chose nine electors to the Electoral College, which selected the president and vice president.

 Arkansas was won by the Democratic nominees, Chief Judge Alton B. Parker of New York and his running mate Henry G. Davis of West Virginia.
+They defeated the Republican nominee, incumbent President Theodore Roosevelt of New York and his running mate Charles W. Fairbanks of Indiana.
+Parker won the state by margin of 15.1%.